-Edwin Brownrigg, PhD, Inventor March 2003
+Edwin Brownrigg, Inventor March 2003

-Dynamic Forward Routing (DFR) is a software implementation of two U.S. patents (USPTO 6,044,062, March 28, 2000; 6,249.516, June 19, 2001) that express the invention of a software defined Mesh Protocol.
+Dynamic Forward Routing (DFR) is the expression of two US patents (USPTO 6,044,062, March 28, 2000; 6,249.516, June 19, 2001) for the invention of a software defined Mesh protocol.
 DFR, used in combination with Internet Protocol (IP), enables a metropolitan area network to configure itself dynamically.
-In a multi-radio wireless network, there are no pre-determined fixed paths.
+In a multi-radio wireless network, there are no predetermined fixed paths.
 All routes are indeterminate.
 Worse, there can be many indeterminate paths, which if taken without intelligence can congest the network to the point of guaranteed failure.